-The ongoing and overlapping trade initiatives present in the Asian region, mainly the Regional Comprehensive Partnership (RCEP) and CP-TPP, are offering both prospects and challenges for Myanmar.
-One of the challenges for Myanmar is to better understand in concrete terms and at sector level what these challenges and opportunities are and to assess:
+The on-going and overlapping trade initiatives present in the Asian region, mainly the RCEP and CP-TPP, are offering both prospects and challenges for Myanmar.
+One of the challenges is to better understand in concrete terms and at sector level what these challenges and opportunities are and to assess:

-- (a) The value added to be part or accede to these Mega Regionals and; - (b) The concessions that Myanmar is expected to make under the respective initiatives.
+- (a) The value added to be part or accede to these mega regionals; - (b) The concessions that Myanmar is expected to make under the respective initiatives.

-Given the overlapping and concurrent trade preferences and arrangements of which Myanmar is beneficiary, the analysis carried out in this study is complex due to the different layers of preferential market access already existing, some deriving from the LDC status of Myanmar like EBA or Duty Free Quota Free (DFQF), others deriving from the FTAs that Myanmar, as part of ASEAN, has entered with Australia and New Zealand, China, India, and Japan.
+Given the overlapping and concurrent trade preferences and arrangements of which Myanmar is beneficiary, the analysis carried out in this study is complex due to the different layers of preferential market access already existing, some deriving from the LDC status of Myanmar, such as EBA or DFQF, others deriving from the FTAs that the country, as part of ASEAN, has entered into with Australia, New Zealand, China, India and Japan.
+Further information is provided in the tables contained in the annex.

-As discussed in this study, the effective market access and utilization rates of the ASEAN FTAs with Dialogue partners (Australia and New Zealand, China, India, and Japan) is rather difficult to assess given the rather opaque status of implementation and the scarce availability of trade data on their effective utilization with the notable exception of the ASEAN FTA with Japan.
+As discussed in this study, the effective market access and utilization rates of the ASEAN FTAs with dialogue partners (Australia, New Zealand, China, India and Japan) are difficult to assess given the rather opaque status of implementation and the scarce availability of trade data on their effective utilization, with the notable exception of the ASEAN FTA with Japan.6 Further information is contained in the tables in annexes.

-Given that Myanmar is benefitting from DFQF schemes granted by a number of RCEP and CP-TPP partners, a preliminary assessment has been carried out in section 3 of this study to evaluate what value added in terms of preferential margin and better rules of origin both RCEP and CP-TPP are offering in comparison with the existing market access conditions that Myanmar is already entitled to under the current preferential arrangements, either as member of ASEAN and/or as a LDC.
+Given that Myanmar is benefiting from DFQF schemes granted by a number of RCEP and CP-TPP partners, a preliminary assessment has been carried out in section 3 of this study to evaluate what value added in terms of preferential margin and better rules of origin both RCEP and CP-TPP are offering in comparison with the existing market access conditions that Myanmar is already entitled to under the current preferential arrangements, either as a member of ASEAN and/or as an LDC.